 |Region||Average eCPM iOS||Average eCPM Android|

-However, the earning potential is even higher than these numbers suggest.
+The earning potential is even higher than these numbers suggest.
 The top apps reach eCPMs about 50% higher than the average.
+So the better your in-app ecosystem is balanced, the more money can you make with incentivized video ads.

 Rewarded ads are a great way to diversify your app’s income channels.
 And they are also a good tool to increase user retention and engagement with your app.
 No matter whether you implement rewarded video ads or an offer wall, your users and your bank account will benefit.

 However, be aware, that rewarded ads are not self-selling items.
 You must promote them to users in the right moments and set the right rewards.
 Giving too many or too high rewards for consuming ads can harm revenues from in-app purchases.
 And on the other hand, rewards that are too low will not create the desired effects.
-So you must plan carefully how to fit rewarded apps into your app’s economy.
+So you must plan carefully how to fit rewarded apps into your app’s economy and your monetization strategy.